sriramsa/iT/docs/instructions.md

 ```
 $ sudo /etc/init.d/isc-dhcp-server restart
 ```
-If the service refuses to start, look at the logs to see if there is an error in config;
+Hint: If the service refuses to start, look at the logs to see if there is an error in config;
 ```
 $ sudo journalctl -u isc-dhcp-server
 ```